jimmykarily/smart_pie/README.md

 # Smartpie

+**Warning**: The following README described the desired state which is not yet reached.
+This project is still a work in progress.
+This warning will be removed as soon as the project reaches a "working" state.

 This is DIY Smart home platform that lets you replace switches to your house with WiFi enabled Arduinos (ESPduino).
 It consists of the following entities: